shieldworks/aegis-web/docs/index.md

 [![Watch the video](/doks-theme/assets/images/capture.png)](https://vimeo.com/v0lkan/secrets)

+After watching it, [you might want to see this video][dynamic-secrets] that demonstrates further flexibility of **Aegis** as a Secrets Manager.

+[dynamic-secrets]: https://vimeo.com/v0lkan/aegis-secrets "Aegis: Dynamically Updating Secrets"

+## Wait, Why Not Use Kubernetes `Secret`s?

+In Kubernetes, secrets can be stored and managed as a resource type called `Secret`.
+By default, Kubernetes can store key-value pairs of sensitive data within a specific namespace in the cluster.

+These secrets can be fed into containers as either *environment variables* or files using a Kubernetes *volume*.
+However, the default solution may not be enough to securely manage secrets, as it can be challenging to encrypt the `YAML` files that define the secrets and securely store them.

+With **Aegis**, you don’t have to store secrets in your source code.

+In addition, **Aegis**…

+* Has the ability to change secrets dynamically at runtime without having to reboot your workloads,
+* Keeps encrypted backups of your secrets,
+* Records last creation and last update timestamps for your secrets,
+* Has a version history for your secrets,
+* Stores backups of your secrets encrypted at rest,
+* and more.

+These are not achievable by using Kubernetes `Secret`s only.

 ## Where **NOT** to Use Aegis

 **Aegis** is **not** a Database, nor is it a distributed caching layer.
 Of course,